librato/taxonomy/Part2/traditional/free_open/monoliths/system/naemon.md

-# Nagios
+# Naemon

-## The venerable, ubiquitous, operations-centric, systems-monitoring monolith
+## The new Nagios

 ### What is it?
-Nagios is one of the oldest open-source monitoring tools.
-It is a [centralized-polling](/Part1/2.md) system that executes stand-alone monitoring scripts on a rotating schedule.
-It’s somewhat unwieldy text-based configuration makes it highly flexible, albiet difficult to configure, and thousands of third-party add-ons exist to extend its functionality and simplify its configuration.
-Nagios is generally believed to be the most widely used open source monitoring tool in the world today.
+Naemon is a [centralized-polling](/Part1/2.md) system that was forked from Nagios in 2013.
+It executes stand-alone monitoring scripts on a rotating schedule just like Nagios and is compatible with Nagios plug-ins, Nagios add-ons, and .

 ### push, pull, both, or neither?
 In it’s default mode, Nagios is a pull-based system, but it can be configured